-STRATEGIC COLLABORATION AND COOPERATION Existing relationships:
+3. STRATEGIC COLLABORATION AND COOPERATION

+Existing relationships:

 One of the critical lessons the NCR took from the pandemic is that through collective cooperation, all entities can enjoy better outcomes.
 The NCR will continue strengthening strategic relations with other regulators as well as its main stakeholders through the Credit Industry Forum (CIF); collaborate with the IFWG and other governmental bodies such as the Department of Small Business Development's Movable Asset Collateral Registry Committee (MACR); and participate in relevant international events.
-The NCR is a member of the World Bank's International Committee on Credit Reporting (ICCR) and is involved in various programs with the International Finance Corporation (a World Bank member) including advisory and technical assistance that is credit market related, and will be hosting the ICCR Spring Plenary Meeting in 2025 in South African a) Focus on economic recovery and reconstruction
+The NCR is a member of the World Bank's International Committee on Credit Reporting (ICCR) and is involved in various programs with the Internation Finance Corporation (a World Bank member) including advisory and technical assistance that is credit market related and will be hosting the ICCR Spring Plenary Meeting in 2025 in South Africa.

-2. External environment analysis
+6. External environment analysis